| | | | |

 What is it used for?
 Use adhesive vinyl to make removable labels, decals, and other DIY projects.

 What is it used for?
-Use mosaic vinyl to make mugs, indoor projects, and decorative glassware.
+Use color-changing vinyl to make removable labels, decals, and other DIY projects.

 Patterned Vinyl